colbyh21412/it-homelab/labs/03-group-policy-restrictions.md

 **Status:** Still under investigation — AppLocker policy is being received by CLIENT01, but not fully enforcing.
 Will revisit in a future session.

+**Fix:** Used `sc.exe config AppIDSvc start= auto` to configure the service startup type, then `sc.exe start AppIDSvc` to start it.
+The service was already running after this, which allowed AppLocker to enforce rules correctly.

 # Key Commands Used